squarecylinder/StoryTower/README.md

 ## Usage

-1. Launch the StoryTower mobile application on your device or emulator.
+1. Launch the StoryTower application.
 2. Browse the manhwa catalog, search for titles, and read your favorite manhwa chapters.
 3. Save manhwa to your personal collection for easy access.